 NTCA secured £5million in funding from the Department of Education (DfE) to expand the range of Skills Bootcamps across the region from July 2022 to 31st March 2023.
 This includes funding for Green Skills Bootcamps provided by the North East LEP.

-The transition to net zero is further embedded into our Corporate Plan (published June 2022).
+The transition to net zero is further embedded into our Corporate Plan, published in June 2022.

-NTCA Environmental Policy (published June 2020) commits us to embed climate change into our decision making processes and work towards becoming a net zero organisation – our Carbon Footprint Report (November 2022) explains that we have invested in local woodland creation that will, over time, produce verifiable emissions reductions locally while we continue to work to reduce our corporate emissions.
-NTCA are also part of the North East Community Forest Partnership.
-When fully planted, the trees, woodlands and hedgerows are expected to capture 155,100 tonnes of carbon dioxide, equivalent to the emissions from the energy needs of 30,000 homes in a year. –
+The NTCA Environmental Policy, published in June 2020, commits us to embed climate change into our decision making processes and work towards becoming a net zero organisation.
+Our Carbon Footprint Report, published in November 2022, highlighted that investment in local woodland creation that will, over time, produce verifiable emissions reductions locally while we continue to work to reduce our corporate emissions.

 NTCA jointly commissioned the Centre for Sustainable Energy to undertake research into how we can better support community energy across the North East.